Yosef Garfinkel: Biography

 Yosef Garfinkel was born in 1956 in Haifa, Israel.
 He served in the Israel Defense Forces between 1975 and 1978.
-He studied at Hebrew University, graduating with a Bachelor of Arts (BA) degree in geography and archaeology in 1981, a Master of Arts (MA) degree in prehistory and Biblical archaeology in 1987, and a Doctor of Philosophy (PhD) degree in 1991.
+He studied at Hebrew University, graduating with a Bachelor of Arts (BA) degree in geography and archaeology in 1981, a Master of Arts (MA) degree in prehistory and biblical archaeology in 1987, and a Doctor of Philosophy (PhD) degree in 1991.
+Garfinkel spent a Post-Doc year during 1992 at the Department of Anthropology and the Semitic Museum of Harvard University.

+Since 1993 has taught at the Department of Biblical Archaeology, Institute of Archaeology, The Hebrew University of Jerusalem.
+During his years at the Institute of Archaeology and till 2026 he guided 21 M.A thesis and 17 PhD dissertations.

+Over the years Garfinkel was appointed Research Fellow at the Centre de Recherche Français a Jérusalem (1987–92) [fr] and at the Albright Institute of Archaeological Research (1985–93).
+He was a visiting scholar at Yale University (Fall 1995), Oxford University (Wolfson College and the Ashmolean Museum) and Cambridge University (the McDonald Institute for Archaeological Research (2000)) and King's College London (2017).

+He was the curator of the museum of Yarmukian Culture at Kibbutz Sha'ar HaGolan (1993–2023).
+Since 2021 he has edited the Jerusalem Journal of Archaeology (JJAR).

+Research contribution

-He is a curator of the museum of Yarmukian Culture at Kibbutz Sha'ar HaGolan.
-Garfinkel specializes in the Protohistoric era of the Near East, the period of time when the world’s earliest village communities were established and the beginning of agriculture took place.
-He has excavated numerous Neolithic and Chalcolithic sites, including Gesher, Yiftahel, the Neolithic settlement of Tel Ashkelon, Sha'ar HaGolan, Tel ‘Ali and Tel Tsaf.
-Garfinkel is the author of 34 books and over 180 articles on ancient architecture, farming, water sources, pottery, art, religion and dance.
+Garfinkel academic activities concentrate on three major fields: protohistory of the Near East, archaeology of the Iron Age in the Kingdom of Judah and the history of dance.
+He has authored 35 books and over 200 articles on ancient architecture, farming, water sources, pottery, art, religion and dance.

 In 2007, he began conducting excavations at the fortified city of Khirbet Qeiyafa.
 This site is dated to the early 10th century BC, the period of the biblical King David.
 In the 2008 season an inscription was discovered written in ink on a pottery shard in a script which is probably Early Alphabetic/Proto Phoenician.
 This might be the earliest Hebrew inscription ever found, although the actual language of the inscription is still under debate.